 The Queen River Boat is newly renovated and roaring to go!
 Anyone can visit for a brunch cruise on the weekend or a sunset cruise on a weekday — we’re so excited to try both.

-In Summer, you’ll find me sipping a cocktail and enjoying the view from the Fairmont Macdonald Patio, overlooking the North Saskatchewan River.
+Head to the patio at the Fairmont Macdonald for drinks and a view overlooking the North Saskatchewan River.
 Unsurprisingly, there are several Instagrammable Spots on this stunning Fairmont property including the historical hotel as your backdrop and there perfectly manicured gardens too!

-The popular but perilous lookout over the North Saskatchewan River known as “End of the World” has featured all over social media so no wonder it is considered one of Edmonton’s Instagrammable Spots.
-Although the lookout has previously been a restricted area, the city decided to renovate and turn it into an official viewing point with a much needed hand railing to avoid any accidents.
+The popular lookout over the North Saskatchewan River known as the ‘End of the World‘ has featured all over local’s Instagram feeds so it’s not surprising that it is considered one of Edmonton’s Most Instagrammable Spots.
+The lookout was previously a restricted area due to it’s dangerous drop, but the city has since renovated the site to turn it into an official viewing point with a much needed hand railing to avoid any accidents.
 (Our photos below were pre-construction).

 There are so many Instagrammable Walls in Edmonton that our friend, Linda (also known as Lindork), has blogged about extensively here.
 (She also hosts IG Wall Walks!)
 I’ve listed my two favourite Edmonton IG Walls below that will fit any Instagram feed.
 The IG Wall on 124th Street in Edmonton is sort of hidden in an alley near the So Pretty Cara Cotter Shop.
 I also love that it encourages shopping local!

-The new Instagrammable Wall at the Oliver Exchange Building is another favourite IG Wall in Edmonton!
-You can find it in the foyer of the building, right outside the door to one of my favourite coffee shops: Iconoclast.
+The newish Instagrammable Wall at the Oliver Exchange Building is another favourite IG Wall in Edmonton.
+You can find it in the foyer of the building, right outside the door to one of my favourite coffee shops, Iconoclast.

 Wilfred’s is definitely the most Instagrammable cafe in Edmonton because of this cute wall backdrop that locals can’t get enough of.
 The bright and modern style is perfect for your feed — no wonder there are so many pictures on Insta.
 They’re open really early and serve our favourite local coffee, Ace.
 We blogged all about it here.

-The U of A Botanic Gardens, formerly known as the Devonian Gardens, is a must-visit attraction that I think all locals and tourists would love.
-The newly finished 4.8 hectare Aga Khan Garden is particularly impressive and is where we spent most of time during our recent visit in last few Summer days.
+The U of A Botanic Gardens (formerly known as the Devonian Gardens) is a must-visit attraction that all locals and tourists would find picture-perfect.
+The newly finished 4.8 hectare Aga Khan Garden is particularly impressive and is where we spent most of time during our recent visit in last few summer days.
+I’d say that this Instagrammble spot is one of the best locations for multiple photo backdrops in one place.